|Apply for graduation (see MyASU)|

 format approval by 2 p.m.

 *All oral defenses of a thesis, dissertation, etc. must be scheduled with the Graduate College at least 10 working days in advance of the planned defense date.
-Please use the official 10 Working Day Calendar, available online.
+Please use the official 10 Working Day Calendar for 2021 and 2022 available online.
 Please note that there are certain dates during the academic year during which students cannot hold an oral defense of a thesis or dissertation.

 All Graduate College forms are available on the Internet at graduate.asu.edu/student-forms in PDF.
 Students are responsible for obtaining the most recent version of the forms (available on our website) and submitting them with the appropriate signatures.